-According to Stevenson, the idea for dancing came to him while riding with Marvin Gaye through Detroit.
+According to the song's co-writer Mickey Stevenson, the idea for dancing came to him while riding with Marvin Gaye through Detroit.
 During the summer, the city would open up fire hydrants and let the water out in the streets so they could play in the water to cool off.
-They appeared to be dancing in the water. (thanks, hal - atlanta, GA)
+They appeared to be dancing in the water. (thanks, Hal - Atlanta, GA)

 This song was written during the height of the civil rights movement in the US, and many African Americans interpreted the song as a call to "Demonstrate In The Streets" of all of the cities mentioned in the song.
 Motown wanted DJs to play the song, do the lyrics depicted "Dancing In The Streets." (thanks, Dennis - Washington, DC)

 Ivory Joe Hunter had a few hits of his own but felt more at home producing records.
 Hunter liked everything about the song except the drum track - it needed more "bump and grind."
 An idea hit him and he excused himself, went to his car, and brought back a crow bar.
 He sat on a concrete floor and said: "Roll tape."
 They went through the song one more time while Ivory Joe Hunter slammed the tire tool against the concrete floor on the downbeat to create one of the most defined and distinctive drum beats in Rock And Roll history.

 Motown singer Mary Wells was offered this song, but she turned it down.